-You can continue brushing with fluoride toothpaste, flossing between your teeth, and eating a balanced diet.
+You can continue brushing with fluoride toothpaste, flossing between your teeth, and eating a balanced diet to promote your oral hygiene and health.
 You should also still visit your dentist for check-ups and professional cleaning.
 If you are suffering from morning sickness, you can reduce the risk of acid attacking your teeth by rinsing your mouth with baking soda and water.

 Your body goes through a whole host of changes when you’re pregnant, and your mouth is no exception.
 Around half of women will develop a mild form of gum disease while pregnant – generally between the two and eight-month mark.
 After childbirth, this can disappear.
 The reasoning behind getting this temporary gingivitis is due to hormone levels causing plaque to irritate your gums more than usual.
 Continue to brush twice-daily and floss.
 See your dentist if you have concerns.